-This is the only official statement on the status of US bases in the UK and it has been re-affirmed by successive governments.
-It raises a number of questions on matters of interpretation - the question of joint decisions by the two governments, for example.
+This raises a number of questions on matters of interpretation.
+The question of joint decisions by the two governments, for example.
 Does this mean what it says?
 Are we to take it literally?
 Would there always be prior agreement, or would it just be a matter of consultation?
 Margaret Thatcher was clear.
-After the US raid on Tripoli in April 1986 she said that the arrangements for the use of American bases in this country have been the same for thirty years and have not changed.
-Our agreement was required for the use of these bases by American F111s.
+After the US raid on Tripoli in Aril 1986 she said that the arrangements for the use of American bases in this country had been the same for thirty years and had not changed.
+The government's agreement was required for the use of these bases by the American F-111s.

 There was another instance concerning the Yom Kippur War of the 1970s when American forces all over the world were on the highest level of alert.
-The British ambassador in Washington knew nothing.
+Simon Duke tells us that the British ambassador in Washington knew nothing.
 He learned of it only afterwards.
-So much for the joint decision making.
+So much for joint decision making.

-So just a few words on the legal framework for US forces in the UK.
-We have the NATO Status of Forces Agreements (SOFA) of 1951.
-It defines the legal status of visiting forces in Europe.
+Now for a few words on the legal framework for US forces in the UK.
+First, we have the NATO Status of Forces Agreements (SOFA) of 1951, which defines the legal status of visiting forces in Europe.